Transvulcania by UTMB returns this weekend after a three-year-absence, with organisers promising the event will be stronger than ever.

-Here is our full guide to learning about this UTMB World Series event, following it live or even taking part.
+Here is our full guide for Transvulcania by UTMB, following it live or even taking part.

 Date, start time & live tracking

-Proceedings get underway with a 1.5km vertical challenge race on October 20, while the feature races all take place on October 22.
+Proceedings get underway with a 1.5km vertical challenge race at 2030 (All local time) on May 4, while the three longer events take place on May 6.

-The feature 75km ultra marathon starts at 0600 local time and runners have 16 hours to complete the course.
+The flagship 72km ultra marathon starts at 0600 and runners have 16 hours to complete the course.

 Each competitor carries a GPS tracking device and a ‘dibber’ which allows race organisers to monitor their progress and ensure everyone stays safe.